rodhoda/Pneumonia_Detection_Classifier/README.md

 ``
 https://www.anaconda.com/download
 ``
-- After you have downloaded the program and followed through with instructions, you will need to download the jupyter notebook app within the Anaconda program.
+- After you have downloaded the program and followed through with the instructions, you will need to download the Jupyter Notebook app within the Anaconda program.
-- Once you have opened jupyter, you will be prompted to select the folder you would like to work in.
+- Once you have opened Jupyter, you will be prompted to select the folder you would like to work in.
-- You can go ahead and select the chest_xray folder to create the new jupyter file.
+- You can select the chest_xray folder to create the new Jupyter file.
-- After selecting the folder, you will be directed to the web and a tab will be opened for a brand new ipython file, you are ready to begin.
+- After selecting the folder, you will be directed to the web and a tab will be opened for a brand new iPython file, you are ready to begin.
 # Modules
-- For the firstch block of code, we will begin by importing the necessary modules for this program.
+- For the first block of code, we will begin by importing the necessary modules for this program.
 ![img.png](img.png)
 - Note, you may need to install some of the modules or parent modules of those listed above.
-If needed, Jupyter will notify you of the program that are missing, and you can install the needed program in the next line by simpling writing (replace the {} with the program name mentioned by Jupyter):
+If needed, Jupyter will notify you of the programs that are missing, and you can install the needed program in the next line by simpling writing (replace the {} with the program name mentioned by Jupyter):
 ```
 !pip install {PROGRAM_NAME}